blueboxgroup/razor-vagrant-lab/README.md

    PXE booting support)
 3. [Vagrant][vagrant_site] (package install is suggested)

+**Note:** please ensure that VirtualBox's DHCP server is not running, otherwise the razor client nodes may recieve IP address in the `192.168.0.0.` range.

 Now clone this project repo to your workstation.

 All you should have to type in the project directory is: